deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 allowing to rebase relations between developers and users by saying

-- **Bye Bye to surveillance capitalism**: users have both the code and the data of their web apps on their end devices and benefit from end-to-end encrypted messaging not only during regular chat messaging but also during their private web app usage.
+- **Bye Bye to surveillance capitalism**: users have both the code and the data of their web apps in their hands and benefit from end-to-end encrypted messaging not only during regular chat messaging but also during their private web app usage.